MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserDriveListItemDelta.md

 Deleted items are returned with the deleted facet.
 Deleted indicates that the item is deleted and can't be restored.Items with this property should be removed from your local state.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserDriveListItemDelta](/powershell/module/Microsoft.Graph.Users.Functions/Get-MgUserDriveListItemDelta?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delta (Default)